tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

     ![This is a screenshot of the new PortScans security alert, which has a Medium Severity of 1.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image75.png "View the new PortScans alert")

-> **NOTE:** It may take 15-20 minutes for the alert to fire.
+> **Note**: It may take 15-20 minutes for the alert to fire.
 You can continue to execute the port scan script to cause log events or you can lower the threshold for the custom alert.

 4. Select one of the rows displayed.